-I have missed you!
-I’ve been on a little blogging break and now I feel refreshed and ready to get back into the groove.
-I think it’s really important to do that every once in awhile.
+Hi, friends, I have missed you!
+I’ve been on a little blogging break, and now I feel refreshed and ready to get back into the groove.
+I think it’s important to do that every once in a while.
 Do you feel that way too?

-Reader, today I would like to take you to Dalhousie, a 13th/15th century castle that sits about eight miles to the southeast of Edinburgh, Scotland, near the town of Bonnyrigg.
+Reader, today I would like to take you to Dalhousie Castle, a 13th/15th century castle that sits about eight miles to the southeast of Edinburgh, Scotland, near the town of Bonnyrigg.

 Mr. C and I had the pleasure of visiting Dalhousie in the spring of 2014.
 While we did not spend the night in this beautiful castle hotel/spa, we did dine in The Dungeon Restaurant.
 What a marvelous experience!

-Our evening commenced in the Library (I feel like this should be said with a posh British accent) where we were served with an apéritif.
+Our evening began in the Library (must be said in a posh British accent) where we were served with an apéritif.
 You just finished that sentence with an accent, didn’t you?
-That makes me laugh.
 It was all so elegant and sophisticated.
 And a bit strange.
-It just so happened that there was a very large wedding party ‘meet & greet’ type of situation taking place and Mr. C and I appeared to be the only people in that room not affiliated with the group.
+It just so happened that there was a huge wedding party ‘meet & greet’ type of situation taking place, and Mr. C and I appeared to be the only people in that room not affiliated with the group.
 Ever the introverts, we were all too grateful to discover an empty pair of leather chairs by the window where we could inconspicuously sip our drinks and wait to be called to dinner.
 We laughed at ourselves and said that if we had been anyone else (you know, like normal people), we would have probably gotten a kick out of mingling with the group of strangers.
 I had the feeling that some in the wedding party may have felt awkward as well, as people would occasionally glance our way as if trying to work out in their minds whether they were supposed to know us or not.
 Were we their long lost relatives from the Americas?
 Were we wedding crashers?
 Were we members of the British Royal household?
 Just kidding.
-No, I suspect that perhaps they were just wondering who the ‘pretentious’, unsocial couple in the corner were!
+No, I suspect that perhaps they were just wondering who the ‘pretentious,’ unsocial couple in the corner were!

 Dalhousie Castle has an impressive history that spans more than eight-hundred years.
 According to dalhousiecastle.co.uk, “An old account claims that Simundus de Ramesia, a freeman, followed King David 1st to Scotland from Ramsay, a Huntingdonshire village, in about 1140 and was the founder of the line and the first to have land at Dalwolsey.”

-The castle was first constructed by the Ramsays in the late 13th century, however, all that remains of the original structure are the thick foundation walls and the vaults.
+The Ramsays first constructed the castle in the late 13th century; however, all that remains of the original structure are the thick foundation walls and the vaults.
 Also gone is the drawbridge and the deep, dry moat.
-Much of what we see today was built around 1450 from red stone that was quarried from the close-by River Esk.
+Much of what we see today was built around 1450 from red stone quarried from the close-by River Esk.
 Additions and extensions were added to the castle over the following years.

 Year after year, century after century, Dalhousie passed through the Ramsay line.
-In fact, it is said that the Ramsays retained possession of Dalhousie Castle longer than any other castle owners in Scotland!
-From 1925 through the early 1950’s, Dalhousie was used as a private boarding school.
+It is said that the Ramsays retained possession of Dalhousie Castle longer than any other castle owners in Scotland!
+From 1925 through the early 1950s, Dalhousie was used for a private boarding school.
 And after a period of being uninhabited, the castle was finally converted into a hotel in 1972.